elcustrinio/nagioscore-with-nagiosql-centos7/README.md

 1) Clone or copy the install.sh on your fresh installed CentOs7
 2) Navigate to the folder in which the script is located
-3) Open the Script and change if needed the NagiosVersion the NagiosPluginsVersions and Nagios Username/Password under "Variablendefinitionen" (it's tested with NagiosCore 4.4.3 and Nagios Plugins Version 2.2.1) and the Root Password for MariaDB on Line 59 and 60.
+3) Open the Script and change if needed the NagiosVersion the NagiosPluginsVersions and Nagios Username/Password under "variable definitions" (it's tested with NagiosCore 4.4.3 and Nagios Plugins Version 2.2.1) and the Root Password for MariaDB on Line 59 and 60.
 4) Remove special Characters: "sed -i 's/\r//' install.sh"
 5) Make the Script executable with "chmod +x install.sh"